 Complete List of Databases (A-Z)

 Below are research databases that our library subscribes to.
 They contain loads of information not necessarily found through the Internet.
-You’ll need your library card to log into most of these databases.
+You’ll need your library card to log into some of these databases.

 - Academic Search Premier Full-text articles from over 1,000 journals, covering a range of topics, including business, social sciences, general science, and multiculturalism.

 - BC Laws – Free public access to the Statutes & Regulations of B.C.

 - Bill Silver Digital Newspaper Archive -this database searches the following newspapers:

 - The Vanderhoof Herald: 1917-1920